MattWindsor91/baps3-spec/services/README.md

 ## Chapter Structure

+We begin this chapter by discussing the [rationale][] for dividing the BAPS3 system into a comparatively large number of small services.

-In this chapter, each core service is detailed in turn.
+Next, each core service is detailed in turn.
 The services are defined in terms of:

 * Their remits;